calherries/site/posts/2022-04-25-abstraction.md

 (def my-string-point "Point(10, 20)")
 ```

-We could create a protocol that define a set of valid operations on points.
-That might be good programming practice, but it's unnecessary to imagine the point abstraction.
-We already know what a point is without writing _any_ code.
-To prove my point, consider how the above examples clearly map to the same value in the abstract space.
+We could unite all these instances under one interface that defines a set of valid operations on points.
+That might be good programming practice, but it's unnecessary.
+In fact, we already know what a point is without writing _any_ code.
+We can simply imagine it.
+To prove my point, consider how the above examples map to a specific abstract value, namely the point where x=10 and y=20.
+We didn't need a protocol, interface, or typeclass to know that.

 **Functions**

 Functions are black boxes that take inputs, might do something, and return a value.
-They're helpful for making concretions, but they aren't an abstraction in themselves.
+Functions can be used to transform or remove information from a complex value into a simpler representation.
+This can sometimes looks equivalent to an abstraction, but it isn't the same.
+For example, would you say Java's `Integer.parseInt` function is an abstraction?
+It converts `String[]` to the `int` type.
+Not quite.
+An integer is a value of the abstract type, whose operations adhere to certain mathematical axioms like addition and substraction.
+Both the input and output types of `Integer.parseInt`, `String[]` and `int`, are two representations of integers. `"0101" :: String[]` maps to the same integer as `10 :: int`, but they are equally both concretions.
+Both need to operate the same way under integer addition.

 **Classes**

-Classes combine interfaces (the classes' methods) with implementations of the interface.
-If an interface isn't required for an abstraction, a class certainly isn't.
+Classes combine an interface (the list of the class's methods) with implementations of the interface.
+If an interface isn't required for an abstraction, a class is certainly even more overkill.
+All previous arguments apply.

 **Types**